bmt26/Gamerful/README.md

 **Required Must-have Stories**

+ * User can sign up to create a new account using Parse authentication.
+ * User can log in and log out of his or her account.
-* [fill in your required user stories here]
+ * The current signed in user is persisted across app restarts.
-*
-*  User submits desired ESRB and category to view a list of recommended games
-*  User picks their favorite games
-*  User adds friends
-*  User recommends games to their friends
+ * User will be able to see bottom navigation bar with following tabs:
+   + Home
+   + Search
+   + Review page
+   + Profile Page
+ * In home page user will be able to browse different through list of games.
+ * In search fragment user will be able to search for a specific game or game review.
+ * On review page user will be able to see or post game review.
+ * On profile page user will be able to edit his/her profile, see their posted reviews and logout.
+ * User will be able to click on a game to see its details.
+Details page will include the following:
+   + Game related images
+   + Game title / description
+   + YouTube trailer
+   + Game info (release date, publisher, user rating, ESRB rating, etc)
+   + Direct link for where to buy the game?
+   + User will be able to post a rating.
+ * Make an app logo.

 **Optional Nice-to-have Stories**

-* [fill in your required user stories here]
+* User will be able to use text to speech in search bar.
-* Youtube or Twitch gameplay videos available to watch for games
+* Youtube or Twitch gameplay videos available to watch for games.

 ### 2. Screen Archetypes